Sephley/Docley/README.md

 *note that if you are using a different theme, you will need to replace the mkdocs-bootstrap386 theme with the one you are using.*
 - Enable GitHub pages in your repository settings | Make sure to deploy from the `gh-pages` branch from the `root` directory.

-## Help
+## Configuration
-If you would like to edit for example the navigation bar, or enable some plugins, this can be configured in the `mkdocs.yml` file | See the [official documentation](https://www.mkdocs.org/user-guide/configuration/)
+If you would like to edit for example the navigation bar, this can be configured in the `mkdocs.yml` file | See the [official documentation](https://www.mkdocs.org/user-guide/configuration/)